ladybogit/swg-auth-wordpress/trunk/readme.txt

 4. Done!

 == Changelog ==

+= 0.10 =
+* Better quality code
+* Don't explode if you don't have OCI8 installed

 = 0.9 =
 * Resources browser lets you see what resources are available on your server